versatica/mediasoup/doc/RTCP.md

 For now it can be just ignored.
 In future it could be useful when *mediasoup* generates **NACK** request, in order to ackonwledge remote RTP receivers about it and avoid them sending such requests, avoiding the so called "feedback storm" or "NACK storm".

 ```
-   RFC6642:
+RFC 6642:
 The RTCP TPLR message can be used by the intermediaries to
 inform the receiver that the sender of the RTCP TPLR has received
 reports that the indicated packets were lost and ask the receiver not
 to send feedback to it regarding these packets.
 ```

 ### RTCP-ECN-FB